jmaher/alert_manager/README.md

 1. Visit [Docker][docker] and get docker up and running on  your system.

+2. Add your user to the 'docker' system group.
+You may need to start a new terminal/session after doing this.
+Check the output of ``docker ps`` and if you don't see permissions warnings you should be fine.

 2. Run the following git clone (specify a directory of your choosing if you like):

         git clone https://github.com/jmaher/alert_manager.git